Last updated 16th September, 2025

 On average, the garage door installation cost can range from £450 to £5,150.
 Garage doors for limited budgets are more straightforward, with the most expensive options having more complex machinery involved.

-Keeping your new tarmac drive in good condition may require installing a gate to stop people entering your property without permission.
-This can be useful if you're in an area where driveways are often used for cars to turn around or used as cut-throughs.
+Keeping your new tarmac drive in good condition may require installing a gate to stop people from entering your property without permission.
+This can be useful if you're in an area where driveways are often used for cars to turn around or as cut-throughs.

 Any gate installation cost estimate will be dependent on the type of gate you want and how technologically advanced you'd like it.